carla-simulator/carla/Docs/python_api.md

 ---

 ## command.ApplyAngularVelocity<a name="command.ApplyAngularVelocity"></a> <sub><sup>_class_</sup></sub>
+Set the actor's angular velocity.

 <h3>Instance Variables</h3>
 - <a name="command.ApplyAngularVelocity.actor_id"></a>**<font color="#f8805a">actor_id</font>** (_int_)
+Actor affected by the command.
 - <a name="command.ApplyAngularVelocity.angular_velocity"></a>**<font color="#f8805a">angular_velocity</font>** (_[carla.Vector3D](#carla.Vector3D)_)
+The 3D angular velocity that will be applied to the actor.

 <h3>Methods</h3>
 - <a name="command.ApplyAngularVelocity.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**actor**</font>, <font color="#00a6ed">**angular_velocity**</font>)